 (C) An evaluation of the potential impact of demand-side resources on the transmission network.

-(D) An assessment of the transmission component of avoided cost.

-(6) A discussion of DSM programs and their estimated impact on the utility’s historical and forecasted peak demand and energy.
+(6) A discussion of demand-side resources and their estimated impact on the utility’s historical and forecasted peak demand and energy.

 The information listed above in subdivision (a)(1) through subdivision (a)(4) and in subdivision (a)(6) shall be provided for each year of the future planning period.